EyringMLClimateGroup/keller26NewJPhys_QNN-cloudcover-shadow-models/README.md

 The code is based on the QML-based cloud cover-parameterization from Pastori et al. 2026 Mach.
 Learn.: Earth 2 015008 [10.1088/3049-4753/ae4981](https://doi.org/10.1088/3049-4753/ae4981), with corresponding code repository [10.5281/zenodo.21504569](https://doi.org/10.5281/zenodo.21504569).
 Used here, are the QNN's, functions for pre- and post-processing, as well as for data loading.

+TO BE INCLUDED: DOI of published Paper, DOI of repository

 # Usage